 Out-of-state graduate students are encouraged to apply for Washington residency for tuition purposes if they are eligible (international students are not eligible to apply for state residency for tuition purposes).
 See the UW Residence Classification Office's website for the procedures and documentation needed to apply for residency.
 Qualifying for Washington residency can be complicated: questions regarding residency should be directed to the Residence Classification Office.

 Final Quarter Registration in the PhD program: In order to defend, students must be enrolled for at least two credits.
-For resident students, the Department will pay for two credits of in-state tuition in the quarter for which the defense is scheduled.
-Students who have not declared Washington residency must pay the difference between the cost of the 2 credits of resident tuition (paid for by the Department) and the non-resident tuition cost.
-For international students, the Department will pay international tuition.
+For students who do not have funding that pays for tuition in the defense quarter, the Department will pay for the two credits in the quarter for which the defense is scheduled.
 This is a one-time benefit and may not be repeated if the defense occurs later than the quarter for which funding was requested.
 In order to qualify for the departmental tuition payment, the student must officially set up his or her defense with the History Graduate Office and the Graduate School by the end of the quarter preceding the defense quarter.
 The History Department will not pay the Graduate Registration Waiver Fee or for a student's credits in the quarter(s) after the defense.

 Emergency Aid for History students via the Hobart Meade Fund